Nikon D3400 vs D850

-The Nikon D3400 and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in August 2016 and July 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame sensor.
-The D3400 has a resolution of 24 megapixel, whereas the D850 provides 45.4 MP.
+The Nikon D3400 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in August 2016 and July 2017.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D3400) and a full frame (D850) sensor.
+The D3400 has a resolution of 24 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (49 percent) than the Nikon D3400.
 Moreover, the D850 is substantially heavier (126 percent) than the D3400.
 It is noteworthy in this context that the D850 is splash and dust-proof, while the D3400 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the D850) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (D3400).
 You can compare the optics available in the Nikon Lens Catalog.

 Concerning battery life, the D3400 gets 1200 shots out of its EN-EL14a battery, while the D850 can take 1840 images on a single charge of its EN-EL15a power pack.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

 |4.||Canon 5DS||152 mm||116 mm||76 mm||930 g||700||Y||Feb 2015||3,699||amazon.com|